sphinx-doc/sphinx/doc/config.rst

    * *documentclass*: Must be one of ``'manual'`` or ``'howto'``.
 Only "manual" documents will get appendices.
 Also, howtos will have a simpler title page.

+.. confval:: latex_logo

+   If given, this must be the name of an image file (relative to the documentation root) that is the logo of the docs.
+It is placed at the top of the title page.
+Default: ``None``.

 .. confval:: latex_appendices